Minden: Museums

 Minden has a municipal archive and two significant museums.
 The Prussia Museum (Preußenmuseum Minden) is one of two museums of Prussian history in North Rhine-Westphalia.
 It is quartered in old barracks on Simeonsplatz (Simeon Square).
-The second one is the Minden Museum of History, Cultural Studies and Folklore (Mindener Museum für Geschichte, Landes- und Volkskunde), housed in a Weser Renaissance style row of patrician houses (Museumszeile).
+The second is the Minden Museum of History, Cultural Studies and Folklore (Mindener Museum für Geschichte, Landes- und Volkskunde), housed in a Weser Renaissance style row of patrician houses (Museumszeile).
 The attached Coffee Museum (Kaffee-Museum) focuses on the 100-year-old coffee producer, Melitta.

 Minden in seat of a mill association that takes care of over 40 historical mills in the surrounding district (wind-, water-, and horse mills), which have been restored as technical monuments; on Minden area two windmills are in Meißen and Dützen, and a reconstructed ship mill at the Weser shore.

 The Minden Museum Railway operates with old Prussian rolling stock on the Minden District Railway tracks.

 Buildings

-Minden Cathedral originally dates from the 11th century, the westwerk with its entrance façade built in Romanesque style, while the early Gothic nave and aisles date from the 13th Century.
-Most of the old buildings around the cathedral were severely destroyed in World War's bomb attacks.
-The cathedral was reconstructed by architect Werner March until 1957.
+Minden Cathedral originally dates to the 11th century, the westwerk with its entrance façade built in Romanesque style, while the early Gothic nave and aisles date from the 13th Century.
+Most of the old buildings around the cathedral were severely destroyed by bombing during the Second World War.
+The cathedral was reconstructed by architect Werner March by 1957.
 The nearby town hall with its picturesque 13th century arcade is a complete postwar construction in its upper floors.

 The market square is surrounded by buildings in the 19th century style of historicism.
-The impressive façade of house Flamme/Schmieding obtained a twice daily clock display in 2010.
+The façade of house Flamme/Schmieding obtained a twice daily clock display in 2010.
 It features the popular origin myth of last independent Saxon leader Duke Widukind shaking hands with Charlemagne.